koenaad/Advent-of-Code-2018/README.md

 - make sure `cargo` is in your path
 - `cd` into directory
 - compile and run the program: `$ cargo run`

+##### 01/12

+This was a fairly easy challenge to start with: mostly reading files, iterating over lists...

+I learned some more about error handling (though I kept it simple) and command line input.